Ngyhoa1704/Customer-Churn-Analysis/README.md

 # Customer Churn Analysis
 ![image](https://github.com/user-attachments/assets/fc056213-d479-4594-8caf-dee593cd6065)

-## Title
-Customer Value and Churn Risk Segmentation for a California-based Telecommunications Provider

 ## 1. Background
 Customer churn remains a critical issue in the telecommunications industry, directly impacting revenue and long-term sustainability.
 This study investigates a dataset of 7,043 customers from a fictional telecom operator based in California, comprising demographic, behavioral, service usage, and billing attributes.
 The business challenge addressed is the identification of high-value customers and early detection of churn risk in order to inform targeted retention strategies.